mlanza/atomic/docs/simulating-actuating.md

 The `$.assoc` function is a command.
 It actuates.

 The `_.assoc` function is a query.
 It simulates.
-It is a *simulated* or *faux command* in that it is actually a query meant to simulate change.
-These simulated commands are frequently used with atoms.
+It is a *faux command* or *simulated command* or just *command*—simulation understood—intended for use with an atom.

-Thus, `assoc` command was ported from the impure realm into the pure and, thus, spans both.
-The same with `conj` and countless other commands.
+Thus, the `assoc` command was ported from the impure realm into the pure and, thus, spans both.
+The same with `conj` and countless other "commands."

 Here effects are actuated directly:
 ```js